salesforcecli/sfdx-cli/SCRIPTS.md

 ## Shortcuts for invoking build and/or release scripts

-The most interesting scripts can be run using
+The most useful scripts can be run from `yarn`:

 * `yarn build`: Alias for `yarn build-standalone`
 * `yarn build-mac`: Builds the macOS installer executable `sfdx-cli.pkg`